 Surgeon: Mr. Johnson, the x-rays show that you have moderate osteoarthritis of your hip joint and well, you’re going to need a hip replacement.
 The good news is that you’re not bad enough to have surgery yet and it could be 5-10 years.
 A hip replacement will typically only last about 20-25 years with today’s technology, so it's better if you wait as long as possible so you'll hopefully only need one in your lifetime.

 Patient: Ok, that makes sense.
-So, I’ll try to put it off about 5-10 years and then we can do it.
-In the meantime, what do we do now to help me feel better because it really hurts and I’m finding myself becoming less and less active.
+So, I’ll try to put it off for about 5-10 years, and then we can do it.
+In the meantime, what do we do now to help me feel better because it really hurts and I’m finding myself becoming less and less active?
 I have two small children and I need to keep working.

 Surgeon: Well, there is no cure for arthritis and it will continue to progress.
-However, we also know that when people with arthritis are able to exercise, lose weight and increase their strength, two things happen:
+However, we also know that when people with arthritis can exercise, lose weight and increase their strength, two things happen:

 First, it may decrease your pain and increase your activity level while you are waiting for surgery.
 And if you stay active, modify some of your activities, decrease your pain and improve your strength and conditioning, you might even be able to delay that surgery even longer.

-Second, regardless of whether you are able to delay the surgery longer or not, you still win because you will be more prepared, stronger and in better shape going into that surgery.
+Second, regardless of whether you can delay the surgery longer or not, you still win because you will be more prepared, stronger, and in better shape going into that surgery.
 Studies show that individuals that are in better strength and conditioning going into surgery do better recovering from that surgery.

 Physical therapists have advanced training in hands-on techniques called joint capsule mobilization that will help to decrease this tightness and restriction around the arthritic hip joint.
 Then they can instruct you in a specific exercise program that you'll be able to complete on your own to promote this new mobility while building strength and function around it.

-So here is a prescription for physical therapy and a list of the PT’s who specialize in hip joint problems such as this.
-Not all physical therapists have the special experience working with hip osteoarthritis so I want you to start with this list.
+So here is a prescription for physical therapy and a list of the PTs who specialize in hip joint problems such as this.
+Not all physical therapists have special experience working with hip osteoarthritis so I want you to start with this list.

 This is the conversation we wish patients could and will have with their physicians and surgeons in the future.

-As physical therapists, we have a responsibility to educate both patients and other health care providers with whom we work of the role we can play.
-The surgeons are continually improving their techniques, surgical instruments and implants.
-They cannot possibly keep up on how physical therapy is progressing in the management and treatment of hip osteoarthritis, biomechanics, manual therapy or durable medical equipment.
-The same is true of all medical providers – they each have their own areas of expertise that is undergoing changes, and it is up to us as physical therapists to keep them updated on ours.
+As physical therapists, we have a responsibility to educate both patients and other health care providers with whom we work on the role we can play.
+The surgeons are continually improving their techniques, surgical instruments, and implants.
+They cannot possibly keep up on how physical therapy is progressing in the management and treatment of hip osteoarthritis, biomechanics, manual therapy, or durable medical equipment.
+The same is true of all medical providers – they each have their own areas of expertise that are changing, and it is up to us as physical therapists to keep them updated on ours.

-By providing manual therapy techniques initially when needed, then progressing through proper biomechanics and exercise, patients may have a much higher rate of compliance, tolerance and success.
-The surgeons I work with absolutely understand that the physical therapists are not treating the osteoarthritis, but in fact the secondary changes around the joint.
-These surgeons appreciate the value of having a strong physical therapist on their team to assist in their patients’ overall care, both for “pre-habilitation and for re-habilitation.”
+By providing manual therapy techniques initially when needed, then progressing through proper biomechanics and exercise, patients may have a much higher rate of compliance, tolerance, and success.
+The surgeons I work with absolutely understand that the physical therapists are not treating the osteoarthritis but the secondary changes around the joint.
+These surgeons appreciate the value of having a strong physical therapist on their team to assist in their patient's overall care, both for “pre-habilitation and for re-habilitation.”

-It’s important for each of us to reach out to the physicians and surgeons we work with as advocates and educators so that they know the modern treatment options available to patients with hip osteoarthritis prior to surgical intervention.
-This yields the best results for the patients, providers and ultimately, the healthcare system as a whole.
+Each of us needs to reach out to the physicians and surgeons we work with as advocates and educators so that they know the modern treatment options available to patients with hip osteoarthritis before surgical intervention.
+This yields the best results for the patients, providers, and ultimately, the healthcare system as a whole.